QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 #### Choose the Right Action

 Try to choose actions from well-known companies or official releases.
-If you are using the works of individual developers, you'd better check their implementation code to avoid being victims of [privacy keys leakage ](https://julienrenaux.fr/2019/12/20/github-actions-security-risk/).
+If you are using the works of individual developers, you'd better check their implementation code to avoid being victims of [privacy keys leakage](https://julienrenaux.fr/2019/12/20/github-actions-security-risk/).

 Here is the [list](https://github.com/actions) of official actions provided by GitHub.